crimike/capgap/README.md

 ## Usage
 ```
+CapGap is meant to discover Azure Conditional Access Policy bypasses for certain combinations.
   -aad
         Whether to use AAD Graph or MS Graph - current default is AAD Graph (default true)
   -accessToken string
         JWT access token for the specified scope
   -appId string
         Application ID for which to check gaps
-  -load string
+  -load
-        If present, conditional access policies will be loaded from the file given(JSON format)
+        If present, conditional access policies, users, apps and locations will be loaded from the file given(JSON format)
+  -log string
+        Specify log filename to log to instead of STDOUT
   -msgraph
         Whether to use AAD Graph or MS Graph - current default is AAD Graph
-  -save string
+  -save
-        If enabled, saves the conditional access policies to file(JSON format) - useful during testing
+        If enabled, saves the conditional access policies, users, apps and locations to file(JSON format) - useful during testing
   -tenant string
         Specify tenant ID
   -userId string
         User ObjectId for which to check gaps
+  -v    Verbose logging
 ```